What Is A Linear Accelerator

 The quality of the particle beam is crucial for the success of any application.
 Beam quality refers to characteristics such as beam energy, intensity, uniformity, and stability.

 For medical applications, a high-quality beam ensures that the tumor receives the prescribed dose of radiation while minimizing exposure to healthy tissues.
-For research applications, a high-quality beam enables more precise measurements and experiments.
+For research applications, a high-quality beam enables more precise measurements and experiments And that's really what it comes down to..

 Factors that affect beam quality include the design of the accelerating structures, the stability of the RF power source, and the precision of the control system.